 He had even managed to take over Livadia, Thebes and Atalanta as a result of his perspicacity and courage.
 At the Battle of Alamana, Diakos and his band of just a few men confronted Kiose Mehmet and Omer, who had been ordered to suppress the revolution in Roumeli (as Central Greece was named then).

 After a heroic battle, Diakos was wounded and taken prisoner.
-He was then asked to denounce his Christian faith and collaborate with the Ottomans; but he refused.
+He was then asked to renounce his Christian faith and collaborate with the Ottomans; but he refused.

 The defiance of the Greek hero and his devotion to Greece and his faith became legend.
 His extraordinarily gruesome punishment — death by impalement — became a symbol of the Ottomans’ barbarism and brutality.